sarmad-21/mlp-flower-classification/README.md

   - Batch size: Not explicitly defined (handled internally by `MLPClassifier`)
 - **Performance**:
   - Achieved a validation accuracy of approximately 70%.

+## Data
+- The dataset consists of images of flowers and their corresponding labels.
+- Labels are provided in the `flower_labels.csv` file.
+- Images are resized to 32x32 pixels for processing.

+## Future Enhancements
+- Later used a Convolutional Neural Network (CNN) to achieve higher accuracy in flower classification which is included in my cnn-flower-classification repository.